 One of the Allen County Engineer’s routine Spring activities is the annual review of county and township road conditions.
 The Allen County Engineer oversees 353 miles of county roadway, while the 12 Allen County townships oversee a combined 550 miles of township roads.
 County and township officials are reviewing the pavement conditions of Allen County township and county roads currently.
 Once condition ratings are established, these agencies meet to prioritize which roads need to be fixed with the limited resources available.

-A meeting of all township trustees, the Allen County Engineer and Allen County Commissioners will be held on Thursday, April 8th at 11 A.M. at the Allen County Engineer’s Office, 1501 N. Sugar Street, Lima, Ohio.
-The purpose of the meeting is to discuss and finalize the 2021 Road Programs for township, village and county road work in Allen County.
-At the meeting, County Engineer Brion Rhodes will review the planned road work for the county, twelve townships and six villages.
+A meeting of all township trustees, the Allen County Engineer and Allen County Commissioners is held every year towards the beginning of Spring.
+The purpose of the meeting is to discuss and finalize the Road Programs for township, village and county road work in Allen County.
+At the upcoming meeting, County Engineer Brion Rhodes will review the planned road work for the county, twelve townships and six villages.

 Just as the cycle of seasons come and go, so do the annual bridge inspections for the 377 bridges under the responsibility of the Allen County Engineer Brion Rhodes and his staff.
 This task takes an entire year to complete, with some structures receiving more attention than others.
 Twenty of these bridges are designated “fracture critical” and require an additional biennial inspection, where each bridge is more thoroughly examined.
 Additionally, 38 of the current structures have weight limits and four are currently closed.
 The weight limited bridges and those with wooden decks are checked several times per year.
 Regardless of the type of bridge, rest assured, the Allen County Engineer is dedicated to maintaining safe bridges for all of the motorists of Allen County.